NewDayTechnology/API-Design/guidelines/CommonDataTypes.md

 }
 ```

-### Percentages
+### Percent values

 * Services **MUST** represent percentages as a number, where the number represents the decimal representation of the percentage.
 For example, `0.01` represents `1%`.
-* Services **SHOULD** provide a human-readable version of the percentage if they are responsible for driving User Interfaces.
+* Services **MAY** provide a human-readable version of the percentage if they are responsible for driving User Interfaces.
 This value should be a string and include the `%` sign.

 Examples